jo3stevens/ACServerManager/README.md

 for production use.
 PM2 will make sure your web application stays online and, auto restarts if it crashes.

 ## Install NVM
 To install NVM, follow the installation guide on its GitHub page [here](https://github.com/creationix/nvm).
-You may need sudo / root access.
+Please install NVM on the same account you run your Assetto Corsa Server.

 ## Install Node.js
 Using NVM, run the following command to install the latest version: